What lies behind you and what lies in front of you pales in comparison to what lies inside of you.

 That was how Yuloff Creative Marketing Solutions was born.
 It was time to call my own shots and become a small business owner who could be in charge of his own destiny.
-Originally a promotional products company, the name was designed to accommodate the full range of marketing services and in the last 7 years, it has been blossoming fully in to its original purpose.
+Originally a promotional products company, the name was designed to accommodate the full range of marketing services and since that Thanksgiving, it has been blossomed and evolved fully in to its original purpose.

-We even created a marketing plan system with me acting as a targeted marketing tactician for a variety of businesses.
+We even created a marketing plan system with Sharyn and I acting as a targeted marketing tactician for a variety of businesses.

 Rather than sell one particular marketing tactic, we decided that it was better for our company clients if we first looked at their ideal clients – the people THEY wanted to help the most – and then find them the right marketing tools to help them attract those clients.
 It has been a lot of fun.